kineticdata/peripherals-github/handlers/github_organization_repo_create_v2/readme.md

 ### Detailed Description
-This handler creates a github repository for an organization.
+This handler creates a github repository for an organization and can give read access to a team.